philcross/itccompliance/readme.md

 - Tests are located in the `tests/` directory, all the source files for the application are in `src/`, and frontend assets (excluding the view file) are stored in `assets/`.
 The main HTML index page is stored in `src/Views`.
 In a real life situation, I'd have used some kind of templating engine like Blade or Twig.

+- While I've displayed the details in a modal, and the overview in a table, all the data is retrieved in one go - as requested in the documentation.
+You can go to `/products.php` to view the raw JSON payload for all products.

 ### Running the tests

 You can run all the unit tests by running `./vendor/bin/phpunit`